 High Protein Breakfast Ideas

-Have you heard that you should be ‘eating more protein’, but not had the time to figure out how much more or how exactly to get it into your meals, especially that all-important breakfast?
+Have you heard that you should be ‘eating more protein’, but not had the time to figure out how much more or how exactly to get more protein into your meals, especially that all-important breakfast?

 This article will explain protein recommendations, what that looks like on your plate and give you 16 ideas for high protein breakfasts.